 Football: Bayern Munich down Dortmund to close on Bundesliga title

-BERLIN: Bayern Munich took a huge step towards an eighth straight German Bundesliga on Tuesday (May 26) as a sublime Joshua Kimmich chip gave them a 1-0 win at nearest rivals Borussia Dortmund, moving them seven points clear at the top with just six games left.
+BERLIN: Joshua Kimmich described his winning goal as "brutally important" after Bayern Munich took a huge step towards an eighth straight Bundesliga title on Tuesday (May 26) with a 1-0 win at Borussia Dortmund to leave them seven points clear at the top with just six games left.

-Kimmich's brilliant goal came just before half-time in this encounter played behind closed doors at the Signal Iduna Park, as Dortmund missed the chance to turn up the heat in the title race without the backing of their huge support.
+Kimmich's brilliant effort came just before half-time behind closed doors at Signal Iduna Park as hosts Dortmund missed the chance to turn up the heat on the Bavarians without the backing of their huge support.

+"It was brutally important: I looked around to see if everyone understood how important it was," Kimmich said of his deft chip.

-Bayern had already won 4-0 when the teams met in Munich in November and they kept up their excellent recent record in the 'Klassiker', even if this was a much tighter contest.
+Bayern won 4-0 when the teams met in Munich in November and they kept up their excellent recent record in the 'Klassiker', even if this was a much tighter contest.

+"Now only Bayern can decide what happens," said frustrated Dortmund captain Mats Hummels.

+"Sometimes, games are decided by brilliant moments and that was the case today."

 Dortmund's star teenage striker, Erling Braut Haaland, who had scored ten goals in as many league games, failed to make an impact against Bayern's watertight defence before going off injured in the second half.

 Jerome Boateng and David Alaba gave him no room, while Kimmich and Leon Goretzka in midfield made sure passes intended for him rarely met their mark.
-The Norwegian limped off with 20 minutes left after a heavy tackle from Boateng.
+The Norway forward limped off with 20 minutes left after a heavy tackle from Boateng.

 The result means that 11 of the 19 games played since the Bundesliga returned behind closed doors following the coronavirus shutdown have been won by the away team.